julianikulski/portfolio-website/README.md

 ## File Description <a name="descriptions"></a>

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
+This code can be used under the [MIT license]().
 I created this website completely from scratch, therefore I am the author of the code, including certain references and code snippets from other people which I marked appropriately.
 Feel free use the code - but remove any of the content relating to me - to create your own portfolio website.